 Do you have any advice for people who dream of making a serious career in a creative business?

 Business advice for artists is tricky and often useless.
 The people I know who are great artists, people internally compelled to produce work, are often incapable of handling their work as a career.
 I’m one of them.
 I’ve never let it be about the money.
 And in spite of being thoroughly warned against it, my career has been unbelievably full and rewarding anyway.
-My father told me one thing, ‘Do what you love, and get paid for it.’
+My father told me one thing, ‘.’
 Simple.
 Sort of.

 Thanks John, how can people connect with you and find out more about your work?